rameerez/api_keys/README.md

 ## Quick Start

 Just add `has_api_keys` to your desired model.
-For example, if you want your `User`s to have API keys, you'd have:
+For example, if you want your `User` records to have API keys, you'd have:

 ```ruby
 class User < ApplicationRecord